|Rev'd Canon Patrick Curran

 |Rev'd Dr. Christian Hofreiter (Priest with Permission to Officiate)

-Christian is the Priest in charge of citykirche, a Fresh Expression of the Church of England in Vienna.
-He is the former Director of the Zacharias Institut für Wissenschaft, Kultur und Glaube in Vienna and a Research Fellow at the Oxford Centre for Christian Apologetics.
+Christian is the Priest in charge of CityKirche Wien, a German-language Fresh Expression Chaplaincy of the Church of England in Vienna.
+He previously established and directed an Institute for Science, Culture and Faith in Vienna, now called Pontes Institut.
 A native of Tyrol, he first studied translation and interpreting at the University of Innsbruck, where he later also taught.
 He then worked for a government relations firm in Washington D.C. before studying theology at the University of Oxford.
 His doctorate focused on violence in the bible and was published by OUP in 2018 as Making Sense of Old Testament Genocide.
 At Oxford, Christian also worked as chaplain to postgraduate students, served on the leadership team of St Aldates church, and was involved in several interdisciplinary research projects.
 He lives with his family in Vienna and periodically serves at Christ Church.

 |Dr. Gabriel Byng

 Gabe was born and raised in London before studying at the University of Cambridge and the Courtauld.
 He is delighted to have joined the community at Christ Church and is presently in training for the ordained ministry (having previously served as intern at Christ Church).
 He is also a historian of medieval objects and architecture, and is currently the Richard Plaschka Fellow at the OeAD, where he is researching the political, social, and economic history of church buildings in Vienna.
 Before coming to Vienna, he was a PhD student and then a research fellow at Cambridge, where he was part of the community at St Bene't's church.